pdelfino/vim/README.md

 I am still a beginner on Vim.

-Besides vimrc, to have my configuration with supertab, you need to:
+In order to have my configuration with supertab you need vimrc and you must:

 1. Download supertab.vmb to any directory.